Autosurf

-In the realm of Internet marketing, autosurfs are traffic exchanges that automatically rotate advertised websites in one's web browser.
-Therefore, they are capable of bringing a large amount of traffic to the advertised websites.
+In Internet marketing, autosurfs are traffic exchanges that automatically rotate advertised websites in one's web browser, used to artificially generate website traffic.
 Members earn credits for each site that they view, which can then be spent to advertise members' sites by adding them to the autosurf rotation.
 Sites may additionally be added by external advertisers who pay the autosurf operators.